samvloeberghs/kwerri-oss-bu/projects/ngx-seo/README.md

 **Important:**
 In general you should only use these services when you are using Angular Universal.
 Generating meta tags and JSON-LD on the frontend is basically useless as crawlers are not able to generate and render JS heavy applications.
+The only exception is the 2 round indexing mechanism that Google Search / Index leverages.

-For more info about this topic, please see below.
+For more info about this topic, please see the 2 blogposts mentioned below.

 ## Installation